ktorio/ktor-documentation/topics/server-di-configuration.md

     keyMapping: Supertypes + (Nullables * RawTypes)
 ```

-It will not resolve as `Collection?`, because that combination is not included in the expression
+It will not resolve as `Collection?`, because that combination is not included in the expression.

 ### Conflict resolution policy